Public Education / Public Information

 Public Safety Education Programs

-Our Fire Safety House is available to visit schools throughout St. Lucie County.
+Safety House Our Fire Safety House is available to visit schools throughout St. Lucie County.
 The safety house is a mobile classroom setting designed to teach children and adults how to safely escape in the event of a fire.
 Participants will learn how to properly maintain smoke alarms and the importance of making a fire escape plan.
+The Safety House can only accommodate 20 students per class.
 The classes are approximately 45 minutes in duration.

-Citizens can receive a personalized tour of one of our seventeen (17) fire stations.
+Fire Station Tours Citizens can receive a personalized tour of one of our seventeen (17) fire stations.
 You’ll be able to see the fire equipment up close and learn about the different types of tools stored on the fire engine.
 You’ll also get an inside view of the station and see where the firefighters live and work.
 Fire station tours may be scheduled for groups of five (5) or more.
-The tour last approximately 1 hour in duration.
-Fire station tours are offered during these designated times:
+The tour is approximately 1 hour or 90 minutes with Dusty the Dragon.
+Fire station tours are offered Monday-Friday during these designated times: Morning Tour: 10:00am Afternoon Tour: 2:00pm

-Developed by the National Fire Protection Association (NFPA), Remembering When is centered around 16 key safety messages.
+Steps to Safety: A fire and fall prevention program for adults 65 and older.
+Developed by the National Fire Protection Association (NFPA), Steps to Safety is centered around 16 key safety messages.
 The program is designed to prevent injuries among older adults and help them live safely at home for as long as possible.

-Public education and public relations requests must be submitted at least 30 days in advance.
+Public education and public relations requests must be submitted at least 30 days in advance, but no more than 90 days.
 The form can be accessed below and must be filled out completely.
 We will make every effort to fulfill your request, but cannot guarantee your request will be granted.
-We are unable to accept requests for birthday parties and/or grand openings.
+We are unable to accept requests for birthday parties.

 As our emergency call volumes continue to rise, we may not be able to attend your event.
 We may have to leave unexpectedly due to an emergency incident.
 If that occurs, we hope you understand and thank you for your continued support.